 Day four of the patrol of North Dakota, South Dakota, Wyoming, Montana and Colorado and, regret to say, still no LBCs.
 Shoot, haven’t even seen a Jaguar, let alone an example of some other classic British make.
 Ah, but there are still four days remaining in this sojourn, including a couple of days IVO Denver, so I might yet get lucky.
-Hopefully it doesn’t result in my introducing my bride to my standard driving method of a quick 180 and high-seed pursuit in a rather large SUV.
+Hopefully it doesn’t result in my introducing my bride to my standard driving method of a quick 180 and high-speed pursuit in a rather large SUV.

 Having said that, did see the following.
 At one end of the scale, this fourth gen (1975-1979) Chevy Nova, observed in front of the World Famous Blue Moose Bar & Grill, East Grand Forks, MN, on Saturday.
 I’ve seen rust-through before but this is something else…still, the owner showed up, climbed in, fired it up and drove away.